6 Best Ridesharing for December 2025

 Key Catalysts

-- Monetization of logistics and enterprise services
+- Monetization of user base through advertising and premium services

 Risk Factors

-- Regulatory uncertainty in multiple jurisdictions
+- Regulatory uncertainty in Southeast Asian markets regarding platform operations

 | Metric | Value |